hacktek/kvm_bond/README.md

 # kvm_bond

+Disclaimer: I created this for myself to it's not meant to be a tutorial.
+You need to know what you're doing network wise.
+If you don't know what a linux bond is or why you would use it then this script is not for you.
+It also has some things that are specific to my network that you can change before running.

 Script to set up a two tap interface bond on a KVM VPS.
 Should probably replace code for openvpn static key to dynamically generate a new key each time the script is run but lazy for now and this'll do.
 You can change the key yourself after the fact by running "openvpn --genkey --secret /etc/openvpn/static.key"

 OpenVPN servers are set up for maximum performance so there's no authentication or ciphering, you can change this to your heart's content if you wish to add a security layer.